deepakk95/devops_cloud_engineer_dpk/README.md

 3. NodeInstances - It will create the nodes for EKS Custer.
 4. Manager - It will create 2 hosts for managing EKS Cluster.

-requirement.txt file serve as a list of items to be installed by pip

 Note - Please find the screenshots signifying successful running of the project.